notha99y/notha99y.github.io/content/about/_index.md

 ---
 I am [AI Apprentice](https://www.aisingapore.org/industryinnovation/aiap/) at [AI Singapore](https://www.aisingapore.org/).
 I am also a part-time Master of Technology (Knowledge Engineering) Student at [Institute of System Science](https://www.iss.nus.edu.sg/), NUS. <br>

-I love a good read, and an avid Tennis player. <br>
+I love a good read and I am an avid Tennis player. <br>

 I also support Man Utd (although they have been bad in recent years), and a fan of One Piece. <br>